How A Change Of Circumstances Can Affect Your Mortgage Application

 Here are a few examples detailing how a change in your current circumstances could impact your position in the eyes of some lenders:

-- Changing source of income: for those of you who’ve transitioned away from being an employee, you may struggle to show the necessary trading activity and accounts to qualify for the mortgage you’d been offered.
-If this happens, you may need to take a look into alternatives such as guarantor mortgages or joint mortgages perhaps.
+• Changing the source of income: For those of you who’ve transitioned away from employees, you may struggle to show the necessary trading activity and accounts to qualify for the mortgage you’ve been offered.
+If this happens, you may need to look into alternatives such as guarantor mortgages or joint mortgages.

 How a broker can help with a change

-A change of circumstances doesn’t need to be something to fret over, as long as it’s managed in the right way from the get-go.
-Having the support of an experienced broker throughout the process means that they can help advise you on the steps to take, even if it leads to amending your mortgage offer or finding a new lender.
+Changing circumstances needn’t be a cause for concern as long as they’re managed correctly.
+Having the support of an experienced broker throughout the process means they can advise you on the steps to take, even if they involve amending your mortgage offer or finding a new lender.

-Being able to discuss your change to a trusted mortgage broker straight away is so useful because they will know each lender’s terms and rules inside out.
-This means an expert broker can provide you with qualified and relevant information, instructing you on what changes you need to disclose to meet your obligations.
+It is useful to discuss your change with a trusted mortgage broker straight away because they will know each lender’s terms and rules inside out.
+An expert broker can provide you with qualified and relevant information and instruct you on what changes you need to disclose to meet your obligations.

 Each situation will be unique to your particular change of circumstances and the lender you’re dealing with.
-But, the assistance of a skilled advisor is universally applicable and can help ensure you don’t take any missteps to put your house purchase in jeopardy.
+However, the assistance of a skilled advisor is universally applicable and can help ensure you don’t make any missteps that jeopardise your house purchase.

 If you’d like to speak with a specialist mortgage broker to assist with your application, just make an enquiry.
 We’ll introduce you to a knowledgeable advisor for free.